Oren1984/terraform-aws-lab/07-modules/05-ReadOnlyGroup/README.md

 This task demonstrates how to use a **remote module from the Terraform Registry** to create an IAM user with **ReadOnlyAccess** permissions.

-> ⚠️ If this is only for **documentation purposes**, you don’t need to run `apply`.
-> If you plan to run it for real, make sure your AWS credentials are properly configured and remember to clean up afterwards (`destroy`).

 ---

 ## Prerequisites